Tansi-Jones/Twitter-Clone/README.md

 # Twitter Clone With Next.js + Tailwind CSS + TypeScript + Sanity

-This is a Full-Stack twitter 2.0 clone with;
+This is a Full-Stack Twitter 2.0 clone with;

 - Next Js
 - Tailwind CSS